Children with congenital (present at birth) heart disease may grow or develop more slowly than other children. For example:

 Marriage and family

-Regular follow-up care at a center offering adult congenital cardiac care should continue throughout life.
+Your child will need regular follow-up care at a center offering adult congenital cardiac care throughout life.

 Consult your child's doctor regarding the specific outlook for your child.